 We derive our revenue from sales of our products and subscription and support services.
-We recognize our revenue in accordance with the guidance in ASC 985-605 and all related interpretations, which is discussed in further detail in Footnote 1 "Summary of Significant Accounting Policies - Revenue Recognition."
+We recognize our revenue in accordance with the guidance in ASC 985-605 and all related interpretations, which is discussed in further detail in Footnote 1 to our Condensed Consolidated Financial Statements, "Summary of Significant Accounting Policies - Revenue Recognition."
 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the price is fixed or determinable and collectability is probable.